 In foreign affairs, Carrie reported on the 25th anniversary of perestroika in Moscow, North-South Korean relations from Seoul and the DMZ, and covered the Beijing Olympics in China.
 Carrie was a correspondent for The Jerusalem Post covering the Israeli parliament and covered Egyptian political reforms in Cairo–including an interview at the Muslim Brotherhood headquarters.
 She also wrote on geopolitical positioning and freedom of speech in Qatar and Japanese political, economic and national security reforms.

-A public affairs volunteer for Silicon Harlem and Tribeca Disruptive Innovation Fellow, Carrie is a member of The National Press Club, the Society of Professional Journalists and served as Warren Brookes Journalism Fellow at Competitive Enterprise Institute.
-She is a 2018 winner of the William F. Buckley Awards by America’s Future Foundation, listed in Maverick PAC’s “Future 40” 2019 class of influential young conservatives and named a Most Inspiring New Yorker by Bumble, a social connection app with more than 55 million global users.
+Carrie is a member of the Harvard Christian Alumni Society and Faith Driven Investor.
+A 2018 winner of the William F. Buckley Awards by America’s Future Foundation, Carrie is listed in Maverick PAC’s “Future 40” 2019 class of influential young conservatives and named a Most Inspiring New Yorker by Bumble, a social connection app with more than 55 million global users.
 An avid runner who completed the Marine Corps Marathon, she is a three-time winner of the National Press Club 5K race among female members of The National Press Club.
 She loves traveling, and prior to turning age 30 visited every continent–including Antarctica.